OndrejNepozitek/Edgar-Unity/docs/examples/dead-cells.md

 ## Introduction

-Dead Cells is a rogue-lite, metroidvania inspired, action-platformer.
+Dead Cells is a rogue-lite, Metroidvania inspired, action-platformer.
 They use procedural generation techniques to generate levels of the game.
 An article about their approach can be found [here](https://www.indiedb.com/games/dead-cells/news/the-level-design-of-a-procedurally-generated-metroidvania) and a video [here](https://www.youtube.com/watch?v=tyMrRW-Li_I).

 The main idea is that they have hand-made room templates and a graph that describes the structure of the level.
 Both the room templates and the graph are usually different for each stage of the game.
 Their procedural generator is then guided by the graph of rooms and picks a random room template for each room.
 This approach is very similar to what we do in our algorithm.